Guide to Christmas 2026 at Tokyo Disneyland

 Our perfect Christmas evening at Tokyo Disneyland is doing Country Bear Christmas twice, with a hearty bowl of curry at Hungry Bear Christmas in between.
 (If it’s chilly out, you might want to save getting the curry until you’re cold, though.)

-Unfortunately, it doesn’t go through World Bazaar, which means no snow on Main Street.
-I think this is a big part of what makes the Christmas parade at Walt Disney World so awesome, but even without that, this parade is top notch.
+Unfortunately, “Toys Wondrous Christmas!” doesn’t go through World Bazaar, which means no snow on Main Street.
+I think this is a big part of what makes the Christmas parade at Walt Disney World so awesome, but even without that, this parade should be top notch.

-We’ve seen two versions of Tokyo Disneyland’s Christmas parade now, and enjoyed both.
+We’ve seen two versions of Tokyo Disneyland’s Christmas parade prior to “Toys Wondrous Christmas,” and have enjoyed both.
 We wished the elegance of the floats matched the costuming, but it’s still tough to beat these parades.
+Especially since they’re included in admission.

 For a blog that’s accused of praising Tokyo Disney Resort unconditionally (and I’ll admit that I love these parks to a fault), there hasn’t been much praise of the Christmas Fantasy offerings up until this point.
 Sure, Country Bear Christmas is life-changing and the rest is all pretty good.